 At its core, intersectionality is about understanding:

-- the significant relationships in their life, including with their families, communities, organisations, systems and society
+- The significant relationships in people’s lives, including with their families, communities, organisations, systems and society

-- how the above factors shape how they see, interact with and experience the world.
+- How the above factors shape how people see, interact with and experience the world.

 Services and practitioners can consider intersectionality as a ‘lens’ to critically reflect on positions of privilege and oppression.
 Applying intersectionality to practice is an active process that requires: